 • May have experience producing magazines, although not necessary

-• May have experience with Desk Top Publishing, although not necessary
+• May have experience with Desk Top Publishing

-• Are willing to work hard, mainly during term times
+• Are willing to work hard, mainly during term time

-• Are willing to share ideas with others in the group
+• Are willing to share ideas with others in the group, whilst remembering the concept

-• Are resilient because selling can be tough and early days will consist of hearing many no’s
+• Are resilient, because selling can sometimes be tough

-• Are realistic about the slow growth and realise that hard work in the early days pays dividends later
+• Are realistic about initial slow growth and realise that hard work in the early days pays dividends later on

 • Are happy talking to the owners of businesses of all sizes